avikundal/Legal-RAG-DATA-extractor/assignment-1/README.md

 * retrieved evidence
 * final extracted answer

-So the final test results in this repo are mainly based on documents where I could directly verify the full pipeline end to end.
+So the final test results in this repo are based on documents where I could directly verify the full pipeline end to end.

 ---